Fort Erie, Ontario: History

-During the American Revolution Fort Erie was used as a supply depot for British troops.
-After the war the territory of what is now the Town of Fort Erie was settled by soldiers demobilised from Butler's Rangers, and the area was named Bertie Township in 1784.
+There is archeological evidence that Fort Erie was has been inhabited by indigenous peoples for nearly ten thousand years prior to the settlement of the area by European settlers.
+A massive archeological site under the foot of the Peace Bridge and surrounding areas under downtown Fort Erie contained millions of artifacts and many gravesites that range from the Archaic period up to the 16th century.
+The Peace Bridge site was an ancient source of Onondaga limestone which was important source of building materials and flint for tools.

+Prior to the 1650s, the Niagara region, which includes Fort Eire, was inhabited by the Attawandaron.
+There are archaeological remains of a Attawandaron village named "Ouronon" which was discovered on Point Abino, indicating an active presence of Attawandaron peoples in the Fort Erie area prior to the Beaver Wars.
+Ouronon was razed and its populations dispersed in the mid 1650s by the invading Haudenosaunee during the Beaver wars.
+While the Haudenosausee claimed it as a hunting ground, there is no archaeological evidence of a permanent Haudenosausee presence in the Fort Erie area.
+Following the Beaver wars, the Anishinaabe pushed the Haudenosausee back over the river and used the area as a seasonal hunting ground and never established a permanent settlement in the area.

 The original fort, built in 1764, was located on the Niagara River's edge below the present fort.
 It served as a supply depot and a port for ships transporting merchandise, troops and passengers via Lake Erie to the Upper Great Lakes.

+During the American Revolution, Fort Erie was used as a supply depot for British troops.
+To avoid conflict with the local Anishinaabe due to the increased presence of soldiers and refugees from the American revolutionary war, the British signed a treaty with the Anishinaabe Mississaugas called the Niagara Purchase of 178 (Treaty 381) to purchase the western shore of the Niagara River, which included Fort Erie.
+After the war, the territory of what is now the Town of Fort Erie was settled by soldiers demobilised from Butler's Rangers, and the area was named Bertie Township in 1784.

 The fort was damaged by winter storms and in 1803, plans were made for a new fort on the higher ground behind the original.
-It was larger and made of flintstone but was not quite finished at the start of the War of 1812.
+It was larger and made of Onondaga limstone but was not quite finished at the start of the War of 1812.

 During the war, the Americans attacked Fort Erie twice in 1812, captured and abandoned it in 1813, and then recaptured it in 1814.
 The Americans held it for a time, breaking a prolonged British siege.
 Later they destroyed Fort Erie and returned to Buffalo in the winter of 1814.